-- > We compared and agreed each operating revenue category reported in the Statement of Revenues and Expenditures - Budgetary Basis ("Statement") during the reporting period to supporting schedules provided by the Athletic Department.
-If a specific reporting category was less than 4.0% of the total revenues, no procedures were required for that specific category. - > We compared and agreed a sample of operating revenue receipts obtained from the above operating revenue supporting schedules to supporting documentation. - > We compared each major revenue account over 10% of the total revenues to prior period amounts and budget estimates.
-We obtained an explanation from management of any variations greater than 10%.
+- We compared and agreed each operating revenue category reported in the Statement of Revenues and Expenditures - Budgetary Basis (Statement) during the reporting period to supporting schedules provided by the Athletic Department.
+If a specific reporting category was less than 4.0 percent of the total revenues, no procedures were required for that specific category. - We compared and agreed a sample of operating revenue receipts obtained from the above operating revenue supporting schedules to supporting documentation. - We compared each major revenue account over 10 percent of the total revenues to prior period amounts and budget estimates.
+We obtained an explanation from management of any variations greater than 10 percent.

-No findings were noted and there were no variations greater than 10% requiring explanation within supplementary information.
+No findings were noted.
+See Exhibit B for explanation of variations greater than 10 percent.